 My first largemouth bass was caught in Missouri on Bull Shoals Reservoir in late October with a Storm Silver ThinFin Shad.
 My guide pointed to a school of shad boiling on the surface and instructed me to throw on the outside of the school.
 My cast was not stellar and he anxiously told me to crank the bait as fast as I could - they didn't say "rip" in 1969.
 The choppy retrieve was crashed by a 4-pound largemouth that, to an 11-year-old kid, seemed to walk on water.
 That shad-imitating moment, still vivid 35 years later, left me bass-bitten for life.

-In Part Four of the Bassmaster Forage Series, we examine threadfin and gizzard shad and offer strategies on how to net more big bass by understanding those schools of darting baitfish.
+In this part of the Bassmaster Forage Series, we examine threadfin and gizzard shad and offer strategies on how to net more big bass by understanding those schools of darting baitfish.

 Freshwater shad are arguably the most numerous of all baitfish in America.
 In many lakes, the shad population accounts for more than 50 percent of the total fish biomass.
 There are two primary freshwater species, threadfin shad (Dorosoma petenense) and gizzard shad (Dorosoma cepedianum).
 Other common shad, American, Hickory and Alabama, are migratory species that commonly invade freshwater estuaries or rivers to spawn, but live most of their lives in saltwater.